rust-lang/rust/src/doc/guide.md

 low-level details matter, they really matter.
 Just remember that `String`s allocate memory and control their data, while `&str`s are a reference to another string, and you'll be all set.

+We have now learned all of the most basic Rust concepts.
+We're ready to start building our guessing game, but we need to know how to do one last thing first: get input from the keyboard.
+You can't have a guessing game without the ability to guess!

 # Standard Input